 3) Placing the column plinth on aluminum plinths or use of synthetic base

 Air flow under the column can prevent rot from occurring.
-Air circulates under the column and up inside the column shaft is allowed by having base that has ventilation holes already molded into the base.
+Air circulates under the column and up inside the column shaft is allowed by having a base that has ventilation holes already molded into the base.
 Typically if a wood base is used you will have an aluminum plinth underneath.
 If a polyurethane or synthetic base is used the base and plinth are one piece and the vent holes are molded into the part.

 4) Use of a Recessed soffit for capital